 All of this initial information is designed to help readers, like yourself, interpret and analyze the information you find.
 Some of the following links will lead you directly to informative discussions about sexuality, including abstinence:

-Planned Parenthood Federation of America has a wealth of information regarding sexuality and teens.
+- Planned Parenthood — has a wealth of information regarding sexuality and teens.

 For more sites, entering "abstinence" in a search engine will provide you with additional links.
 In keeping with the theme of choice, The Abstinence Clearinghouse provides links to many abstinence-until-marriage organizations.